bluesliverx/grails-external-config-reload/README.md

-This plugin reloads external configuration files (those files added to grails.config.locations or additional arbitrary ones) based on a Quartz job and then notifies any plugin specified of updates to the config files by firing the onConfigChange event.
+This plugin reloads external configuration files (those files added to grails.config.locations or additional arbitrary ones) based on a timer and then notifies any plugin specified of updates to the config files by firing the onConfigChange event.

 ## Configuration